charlotteZ765/US-Congress/README.md

 # US-Congress
-NLP Analyze of Lexical and Semantic Variation in US Congressional Speeches
+An NLP Analysis of Lexical and Semantic Variation in US Congressional Speeches

+## Goal

+## Overview

+## Outcome